Nefomemes/battlelog.js/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Attacking a religion or ideology.
-Checkmate, Islamophobes.
+Checkmate, Ｉｓｌａｍｏｐｈｏｂｅｓ.
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission